 The audit function provides program audit, limited contract audit, and financial audit services.
 Program audits review and audit all facets of the IRS and related entities in an effort to improve IRS systems and operations, while ensuring fair and equitable treatment of taxpayers.
-Contract audits focus on invoices/vouchers submitted to the IRS to determine whether charges are valid and to identify erroneous and improper payments.
+Contract audits focus on invoices/ vouchers submitted to the IRS to determine whether charges are valid and to identify erroneous and improper payments.
 The investigative function provides for the detection and investigation of improper and illegal activities involving IRS programs and operations and protects the IRS and related entities against external attempts to corrupt or threaten the administration of the tax laws.

-During fiscal year 2016, TIGTA recovered, protected, and identified monetary benefits totaling \$15,100,000,000.
-In fiscal year 2016, TIGTA received 14,488 complaints, opened 2,879 investigations, and closed 2,887 investigations.
+During fiscal year 2017, TIGTA recovered, protected, and identified monetary benefits totaling \$187,000,000.
+In fiscal year 2017, TIGTA received 10,638 complaints, opened 2,835 investigations, and closed 2,876 investigations.

 The Committee recommends an appropriation of \$169,634,000 for TIGTA.
-This amount is the same as the fiscal year 2017 enacted level.
+This amount is the same as the fiscal year 2018 enacted level.
 The Committee recognizes the expansive workload that TIGTA has assumed as well as considerable demands on its resources in order to be responsive to Congress.
-The Committee acknowledges the challenges TIGTA faces in adapting its oversight activities to address increasingly complex and high-risk issues associated with IRS operations, including protecting sensitive tax-payer data, detection and investigation of fraud and electronic crime, impersonation scams, and review of procurement activities.
+The Committee acknowledges the challenges TIGTA faces in adapting its oversight activities to address increasingly complex and high-risk issues associated with IRS operations, including protecting sensitive taxpayer data, detection and investigation of fraud and electronic crime, impersonation scams, and review of procurement activities.
 The Committee recognizes that growth in the size and workload of the IRS generates concomitant increased work for TIGTA.
+Since fiscal year 2011, TIGTA has designated the security of taxpayer data as the top concern facing the IRS based on the increased number and sophistication of threats to taxpayer information and the need for the IRS to better protect taxpayer data.
+The IRS is responsible for safeguarding a vast amount of sensitive financial and personal data, processing returns that contain confidential information for over 100 million taxpayers.
+Persistent information security weaknesses put the IRS at risk of disruption, fraud, or inappropriate disclosure of sensitive information.